NikolaB131-org/React-native-chat-app_backend/README.md

 ## How to run

-1. Make sure you have MongoDB version 7 installed
+1. Make sure you have MongoDB version 7 installed and running

+2. You can add `PORT` variable to .env.development to specify a different port instead of `3001`

-1. Install dependencies
+3. Install dependencies
 ```bash
 npm i
 ```

-3. Run server in development mode
+4. Run server in development mode
 ```bash
 npm start
 ```